The Irish Film Festival Los Angeles 2025

 A Celebration of Irish Film

-Runs March: 14-16th 2025
+March: 14-16th 2025

 Laemmle Monica Film Center, 1332 2nd St, Santa Monica, CA 90401

-The Irish Film Festival Los Angeles returns for an exciting three-day celebration of Irish cinema at the Laemmle Monica Film Center, showcasing a dynamic selection of feature films, documentaries, and short films from both established and emerging Irish talent.
+The Irish Film Festival Los Angeles returned for an exciting three-day celebration of Irish cinema at the Laemmle Monica Film Center, showcasing a dynamic selection of feature films, documentaries, and short films from both established and emerging Irish talent.

 This year's program highlights the creativity and diversity of Irish filmmaking, featuring eight feature films, including critically acclaimed works and bold new projects from rising filmmakers.
 The lineup shines a spotlight on a range of voices within the industry, including three female directors, award-winning documentaries, gripping dramas, auteur-driven films, and two Irish-language features.

-Alongside the feature film program, the festival presents four curated short film screenings, featuring 24 short films that reflect the innovation and storytelling excellence of Irish filmmakers.
+Alongside the feature film program, the festival presented four curated short film screenings, featuring 24 short films that reflect the innovation and storytelling excellence of Irish filmmakers.
 These selections include eight female directors and ten female writers, three Irish-language shorts, animations, two experimental films, and a variety of short documentaries.
-The festival also proudly showcases several directorial and feature debuts, reinforcing its commitment to supporting emerging talent.
+The festival also proudly showcased several directorial and feature debuts, reinforcing its commitment to supporting emerging talent.

-For younger audiences, the festival is proud to present "A Greyhound of a Girl," featuring the voices of Brendan Gleeson and Sharon Horgan.
+For younger audiences, the festival was proud to present "A Greyhound of a Girl," featuring the voices of Brendan Gleeson and Sharon Horgan.
 This heartwarming animated feature ensures that the festival offers something for everyone.

 Beyond the Screenings: The Irish Film Festival Los Angeles serves as an important gathering place for filmmakers, industry professionals, and audiences.
-In addition to screenings, Q&As, and panels, each evening ticket holders are invited to after-evening social events, offering a relaxed space for networking, discussion, and celebrating Irish cinema.
+In addition to screenings, Q&As, and panels, each evening ticket holders were invited to after-evening social events, offering a relaxed space for networking, discussion, and celebrating Irish cinema.

 Festival Director Matthew Nevin shares his excitement about this year’s program, stating: "From powerful dramas to exciting new films and captivating short films, the Irish Film Festival Los Angeles celebrates the creativity, passion, and storytelling excellence of Ireland's filmmakers.
 As Irish cinema continues to gain international recognition, we are proud to showcase these voices, bringing new stories and visionary artists to audiences in Los Angeles.
 Join us for a fun few days celebrating the best of Irish film!"